stefanwalther/sense-go/README.md

 **`clean:tmpIllegal`**

-* Clean all files in the `.tmp` directory which are not supposed to be deployed to the extension directory
+* Clean all files in the `.tmp` directory which are not supposed to be deployed to the extension directory.
 * These are all files, except files with the following file extension:
   - `{png,jpg,jpeg,json,qext,txt,js,css,eot,svg,ttf,woff,html,htm,wbl,svg}`

 ### Copy

-> Copy files to a specific directory on your system
+> Copy files to a specific directory on your system.

 **`gulp copy:toTmp`**
-* Copies all files (except the excluded ones) from the `src` folder to the `.tmp` folder
+* Copies all files (except the excluded ones) from the `src` folder to the `.tmp` folder.
 * Options used:
   - `srcDir`
   - `tmpDir`